 Zakari completed ‘The 52 Weekly Stories About Canada’.
 The stories in this book have been designed to expose children to Canadian symbols, animals, birds, seasons, months of the year, special celebrations, famous places, and famous people.

 We also continued blending the IAHP/Doman International Intelligence Program prescribed to Zakari to teach him about geography, cultures, and history.
 We did this by working on vocabulary words on the subject and homemade books(See my post about our homemade books).

 For the first part of the year, we used and completed Bookshark PreK as our Science core.
 Zakari learned about seasons, weather, plants, animals, the ocean.

 In the second part of the year, we switched to Build Your Library Level 0/Kindergarten and explore the different ecosystems and animals found on each of the seven continents.

 Throughout the year we also continued blending the IAHP/Doman International Intelligence Program prescribed to Zakari to teach him about science.
 We hit topics such as weather, biology, zoology, & why things happen, just to name a few.
 We did this by working on vocabulary words on the subject and homemade books(See Homemade Books List).

 IAHP/Doman International Program:

 In August 2017 Zakari was seen by a group of Child Development Specialist at the Institutes for the Achievement of Human Potential in Philadelphia.
-The prescribed an updated reading program for Zakari.
-For the good chunk of the year Zakari was introduced to several hundred written words, sentences, and 100 homemade books.
-This program was able to blend together science, history, geography and more.
+They prescribed an updated reading program for Zakari.
+For the good chunk of the year, Zakari was introduced to several hundred written words, sentences, and 100 homemade books.
+This program was able to blend together science, history, geography, and more.